 However, that day (and truthfully other day-to-day) parenting time decisions I have made have made me think: what if one my clients had done what I did, or what if one of my clients had seen her/his spouse’s firm post a similar picture on Facebook?

 How does a parent who does not trust the other co-parent know if a situation is appropriate?
 This could be something like bringing a kid to a happy hour, or having a child miss school to go skiing, or missing homework to go to see a show.
-How do we as attorneys know when there is a legitimate issue, or when it is a litigation issue?
+How do we as family lawyers in New Jersey know when there is a legitimate issue, or when it is a litigation issue?
 These are tough questions and there is no right answer.

 The best advice I have is that we often need to learn more about the situation before we jump on it as co-parents or as attorneys.
 For example, in the above situation, it would be worth finding out more facts before passing judgment.
 For example, was it appropriate for the children to be present at the bar, were there other children present, what time did they get home at, etc. But in a relationship where there is no trust (such as a divorcing couple), it is often easy to jump on something and assume the worst right away.

 So my advice is that if you are in a divorce or custody proceeding do what I say, not as I do!
 Be wary of exposing yourself or your children on any social media platform.
 Also, if you think a situation could be misconstrued, then it may be worth sending the other parent a quick text or e-mail letting them know in advance about the situation.